learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/selenium.md

     Now, download the appropriate Chrome WebDriver version matching your Chrome browser version and place it in the project directory.
 You can find this in Google Chrome under `settings > about chrome` as shown.
     <img width="692" alt="image" src="https://github.com/learning-software-engineering/learning-software-engineering.github.io/assets/76736219/3528648f-925f-49e4-9702-44da26f1d671">

-    Alternatively, you can download chrome [here](https://www.google.com/intl/en_ca/chrome/).
-Or, for Linux users you can use either _wget_ `wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb
+    Alternatively, you can download Chrome [here](https://www.google.com/intl/en_ca/chrome/).
+Or, for Linux users, you can use either _wget_ `wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb
 ` or _dpkg_ `sudo dpkg -i google-chrome-stable_current_amd64.deb`.